nityaanandshah/Trip-Companion/NEXT_STEPS.md

 **Choose one**:

-1. **"Start Week 3"** - I'll begin building the bookmarking system
+1. **"Start Week 4"** - I'll begin building the real-time chat system
-2. **"Show testing guide"** - I'll give you a comprehensive testing checklist
+2. **"Show testing guide"** - I'll give you a comprehensive testing checklist for Week 3
-3. **"Set up Cloudinary"** - I'll guide you through image upload setup
+3. **"Polish UI"** - I'll improve responsive design and loading states
-4. **"Review Week 2"** - I'll show you everything that was built
+4. **"Review Week 3"** - I'll show you everything that was built
-5. **"Explain Week 3"** - I'll explain what we'll build next
+5. **"Explain Week 4"** - I'll explain what we'll build next

 **Let me know what you'd like to do next!** 🎯